-Falling Down The Rabbit Hole with Singer-Songwriter Ashe
+Falling Down 'The Rabbit Hole' With Singer-Songwriter Ashe

 Music has played every role, it’s both put me in depression and pulled me out of it.

-Let’s talk about your new EP (out now), The Rabbit Hole.
+Let’s talk about your new EP The Rabbit Hole (out now).
 Great title BTW.
 What can fans expect?

 Thank you!
 People can expect to hear some weird ass music that portrays my view of the human condition.